 The Independent Directors review and assess potential candidates for the Board of Directors and recommend suitable members to the entire Board of Directors.

 The Board of Directors determine compensation for the Directors and the Officers of the Corporation based upon recommendations made by the Compensation, Corporate Governance and Nominating Committee.
-The current member of this Committee is David Fraser.
-He is Independent (as defined in Section 1.2 of NI 58-101).

 The Committee sets the goals and corporate targets for the CEO upon which his compensation will be based.
 In conjunction with the CEO, the Committee also sets the goals and corporate targets upon which senior management compensation will be based.
 In undertaking its responsibilities, the Committee has made use of consulting firms in order to comprehensively research and benchmark market-based compensation matters including salaries, bonuses, equity, and employment agreements for the senior management and Directors of the Corporation.